0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/AudioKSE_Process.png" alt="">

+## And what about the device stack?
+insert windbg stack here
+compare to diagram from other blogpost mention portcls and ks

 ## IRP_MJ_CREATE for KSPIN
 Upon obtaining a handle to a ```KSFILTER``` object (e.g. via a ```KsOpenDefualtDevice``` call), the audio engine initiates another create operation targeted at one of the filter's pins.
 Bizarrely, as disovered by [Michael Maltsev](https://x.com/m417z) in his camera stack focused research, the file name in the ```IRP_MJ_CREATE``` operation for the pin begins with the ```KSNAME_Pin``` GUID and is followed by a [KSPIN_CONNECT](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ks/ns-ks-kspin_connect) structure that contains the pin id, and a binary [KSDATAFORMAT](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/ks/ns-ks-ksdataformat) structure that defines the format to be used.
 More about the avaliable audio formats [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/audio/audio-data-formats).